About This Substack

 This Substack includes chapter and theme summaries of the book.
 Each post presents the core argument(s) in compressed form—enough to engage with the ideas seriously, not just skim the surface.

 I’m publishing these summaries for two reasons.
-First, because I believe these ideas matter and should be accessible to anyone interested in them.
+First, because I want these ideas to be be accessible to anyone interested in them.
 Second, because I’m actively looking for critical readers—people willing to engage with the full chapters and push back where the arguments are weak, the evidence is thin, or the reasoning doesn’t hold.

 Why Everything Here Is Free